 the corner of Bloor Street and Huron Street

-just one block east of the St George Subway station.
+just one block west of the St George Subway station.

 300 Bloor Street West,